 Indoor location tracking – Five technologies in brief

-Indoor location of persons and / or production equipment or other moving assets is developing into a key competence in production companies and industry.
-The exact positioning of assets in a building enables the optimization of internal logistic processes as well as the staff management in numerous industries and can therefore be a valuable tool for increasing efficiency while reducing costs.
-Favendo specializes in indoor tracking and the determination of indoor asset positions.Discover 5 technologies in brief:
+Indoor positioning of persons and / or production equipment or other moving assets is developing into a key competence in production companies and industry.
+The exact location of assets in a building enables the optimization of internal logistic processes as well as the staff management in numerous industries and can therefore be a valuable tool for increasing efficiency while reducing costs.
+Favendo specializes in indoor tracking and the determination of indoor asset positions.Discover 5 indoor location technologies in brief:

 Indoor Location technologies and granularity

-Depending on the required accuracy (granularity) of the positioning, solutions with different locating methods are available, which can also be based on different technologies.
-Each with different advantages and disadvantages.
-Especially solutions based on WLAN, the so-called fingerprinting, and the well-known GPS have not been able to establish themselves in practice.
+Depending on the required accuracy (granularity) of the positioning, there are solutions with different positioning methods, which can also be based on different technologies.
+Each has different advantages and disadvantages.

-Bluetooth Low Energy is today’s standard technology for indoor location
+Bluetooth Low Energy is one of today’s standard technologies for indoor location

-Bluetooth Low Energy and Beacons have emerged as the ideal indoor location technology for these requirements.
-In the meantime, modern AoA (Angle of Arrival) locating procedures with Bluetooth based systems are capable of locating accuracy in the sub-meter range.
-Up to now, systems based on ultra wideband technology (UWB) have achieved the highest accuracy.
-Since, in addition to the granularity of the position determination, the price of a system plays a major role in the decision for a certain technology, and UWB is by far the most expensive technology, BLE now also has great advantages over UWB.
+Bluetooth Low Energy and Beacons have proven to be the ideal technology for indoor positioning.
+The location technology is affordable, reliable and offers a satisfactory accuracy of 3-5 meters to locate people or objects in indoors.
+In addition, advanced Angle of Arrival (AoA) positioning methods based on Bluetooth positioning can achieve sub-meter accuracy similar to systems based on ultra wideband technology (UWB).
+Since the price of a system, in addition to the granularity of the positioning, plays a major role in the decision for a particular technology, and UWB is by far the most expensive technology, BLE now also has major advantages over UWB.

 Indoor positioning is based on the same transmitter-receiver principle as the well-known Global Positioning System (GPS).
 GPS is a global navigation satellite system for positioning.
-In order to function reliably, it requires a free “line of sight” to several satellites (theoretically three, in practice six to twelve satellites).
+To work reliably, it requires a clear “line of sight” to several satellites (theoretically three, in practice six to twelve).
 GPS receivers can calculate their own position and speed from the signal propagation times.
 In combination with geoinformation (topology, street, aerial or nautical maps), this position information can be used to guide the user to a selected location or to create a route taking into account desired criteria.

-Summarized: Transmitters send radio signals to a receiver.
+In summary: Transmitters send radio signals to a receiver.
 The receiver interprets these signals and calculates its position within a given topography.
 The principles behind this are trilateration and triangulation.
-The three elements mentioned – transmitter, receiver, environment information – are also found in radio-based indoor positioning and navigation systems.
-Indoor navigation/wayfinding always requires a corresponding app.
+The three elements mentioned – transmitter, receiver, environmental information – are also found in radio-based indoor positioning and navigation systems.
+Indoor navigation/wayfinding always requires an application.